scriptWithKishan/Logistic-Regression/README.md

 - Implementation of the sigmoid activation function
 - Loss function: Cross Entropy (Log Loss)
 - Manual gradient descent optimization
-- Accuracy evaluation on a real-world dataset (PIMA Indian Diabetes dataset)
+- Accuracy evaluation on a real-world dataset (National Institute of Diabetes and Digestive and Kidney Diseases.)

 ---